mirucon/required-ja/required.md

 ## Child themes

 *   Child themes must include more than minor changes (such as font and colour changes) to the parent theme to be accepted.
-To make it easier on the reviewer, make sure you describe what modifications/features you did on top of the parent theme (in a ticket comment)
+To make it easier on the reviewer, make sure you describe what modifications/features you did on top of the parent theme (in a ticket comment).

 ## Format of the readme.txt file

 The sample readme presented below is a living document.
 It may change in the future.

 *   The file header is required.
 There **must not be any empty lines in the file header**.
-Tested up to field should be present
+Tested up to field should be present.
 *   Right now, we share the [readme validator tool](https://wordpress.org/plugins/developers/readme-validator/) with plugins.
-Any warnings are required to be fixed, except for the *Stable tag* warning
+Any warnings are required to be fixed, except for the *Stable tag* warning.
-*   The other sections are optional, but we expect theme authors to **include a list of license and copyright information** somewhere in the theme: the resources section may be used for this purpose.
+*   The other sections are optional, but we expect theme authors to **include a list of license and copyright information** somewhere in the theme: The resources section may be used for this purpose.

 #### Example